akka/akka/akka-docs/src/main/paradox/scala/howto.md

 @@@ div { .group-java }

-You might find some of the patterns described in the Scala chapter of
-@ref:[HowTo: Common Patterns](../scala/howto.md) useful even though the example code is written in Scala.
+You might find some of the patterns described in the Scala chapter of this page useful even though the example code is written in Scala.

 @@@